AMWA-TV/bcp-005-03/docs/NMOS-With-IPMX-PEP.md

 Each Sender using privacy encryption MUST be associated with a provisioned PSK via its `key_id`.
 Each Receiver using privacy encryption MUST be associated with a set of provisioned PSKs, identified by their `key_id` values.

 A Sender MUST populate the `ext_privacy_key_id` extended transport parameter in the IS-05 `active`, `staged` and `constraints` endpoints with the `key_id` of its associated PSK.
+A Sender that is not associated with a PSK MUST NOT expose the IS-05 extended transport parameters of the Privacy Encryption Protocol.

 A Receiver MUST populate the `ext_privacy_key_id` extended transport parameter in the IS-05 `constraints` endpoint with all acceptable `key_id` values.
 At activation time, a Receiver using privacy encryption becomes associated with one of the provisioned PSKs through the `ext_privacy_key_id` extended transport parameter.
 A Receiver MUST fail activation if the provided `key_id` is not provisioned in the device or is not listed in the Receiver's `ext_privacy_key_id` transport parameter constraints.
+A Receiver that is not associated with any PSK MUST NOT expose the IS-05 extended transport parameters of the Privacy Encryption Protocol.

 ## Enabling/Disabling Privacy Encryption

 As indicated in [TR-10-13][], the enabling and disabling of privacy encryption in devices supporting the PEP technology is under the control of the device manufacturer.

-An NMOS API MUST NOT allow to change the state (enabled or disabled) of privacy encryption.
+The IS-05 NMOS API MUST NOT allow to change the state (enabled or disabled) of privacy encryption.

 Refer to the "SDP Transport File Parameters / NMOS Transport Parameters" section of [TR-10-13][] for further details on how privacy encryption is enabled or disabled.